 Let marriage be held in honor among all, and let the marriage bed be undefiled, for God will judge the sexually immoral and adulterous. -Hebrews 13:4

-Divorce is not the revealed will of God, nor was it intended to be preferable in the design of the covenant of marriage.
-When asked why Moses allowed for a certificate of divorce to be written, Jesus reiterates that this reality only comes to pass because of the hardness of people's hearts.
+Divorce is never the revealed will of God for us.
+No where in Scripture are we commanded or encouraged to divorce our spouses.
+Even when asked why Moses allowed for a certificate of divorce to be written, Jesus reiterates that this reality only comes to pass because of the hardness of people's hearts.
 He goes on to say that it was not so from the beginning (Matthew 19:8) and that man should not separate what God has joined together.

 And Pharisees came up and in order to test him asked, “Is it lawful for a man to divorce his wife?”
 He answered them, “What did Moses command you?”
 They said, “Moses allowed a man to write a certificate of divorce and to send her away.”
 And Jesus said to them, “Because of your hardness of heart he wrote you this commandment.
 But from the beginning of creation, ‘God made them male and female.’
 ‘Therefore a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh.’
 So they are no longer two but one flesh.
 What therefore God has joined together, let not man separate.” -Mark 10:2-9